CocoLi7777/aq-test/README.md

 ## Prerequisites

-NPM - Install NPM for all dependencies both in server and client.
+NPM - Install NPM for all dependencies.

 ## Quick Start

+Install dependencies:
-Install dependencies for server: npm install
+npm install

 ## Running locally

-Run the client:
+Run the application:
 npm start

 ## One highlight when running locally